Practivio/amazon/content/products/scrapbook-supplies-textured-paper-decoupage-B0DB28X9DG/index.md

 ---
 title: "Scrapbook Supplies Textured Paper decoupage"
-description: "seniors art supplies watercolour paper: Data-driven ranking using the Practivio Score™.
+description: "paper mache supplies: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["seniors art supplies watercolour paper"]
+keywords: ["paper mache supplies"]
-seo_title: "seniors art supplies watercolour paper — Look Elsewhere (2025)"
+seo_title: "paper mache supplies — Look Elsewhere (2025)"
 canonicalURL: "/products/scrapbook-supplies-textured-paper-decoupage-B0DB28X9DG/"
 ---

-**🚫 Practivio Score™:** 688 — _Look Elsewhere_
+**🚫 Practivio Score™:** 722 — _Look Elsewhere_

-*If you're comparing **seniors art supplies watercolour paper**, **[Scrapbook Supplies Textured Paper decoupage](https://www.amazon.com/dp/B0DB28X9DG?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **paper mache supplies**, **[Scrapbook Supplies Textured Paper decoupage](https://www.amazon.com/dp/B0DB28X9DG?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Scrapbook Supplies Textured Paper decoupage” on Amazon](https://www.amazon.com/dp/B0DB28X9DG?tag=practivio-20) Ranked **201 out of 242**, this Craft Supplies & Materials belongs to the **Top Tier tier** of Craft Supplies & Materialses.
+[Shop “Scrapbook Supplies Textured Paper decoupage” on Amazon](https://www.amazon.com/dp/B0DB28X9DG?tag=practivio-20) Ranked **220 out of 256**, this Craft Supplies belongs to the **Top Tier tier** of Craft Supplieses.
 Practivio suggests you **look elsewhere**.

 ### What the signals indicate
-Price: 180 out of 242 (top 75% lowest-priced).
+Price: 179 out of 256 (top 70% lowest-priced).
-Reviews: 219 out of 242 (top 91% in review volume).
+Reviews: 230 out of 256 (top 90% in review volume).
-Rating: 133 out of 242 (top 55% by star rating).
+Rating: 149 out of 256 (top 59% by star rating).
-Demand: 172 out of 242 (top 72% by buyer demand this month).
+Demand: 200 out of 256 (top 79% by buyer demand this month).

 ### Position in tier
 Comparisons remain tier-bound for fairness.

 ### How it compares to the Hidden Gem
-The current Hidden Gem in Top Tier carries a Practivio Score™ of 936.00.
+The current Hidden Gem in Top Tier carries a Practivio Score™ of 984.00.
-This pick trails the Hidden Gem by 248.00 points.
+This pick trails the Hidden Gem by 262.00 points.
 Use this as a benchmark when weighing trade-offs within the same tier.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B079KL4C91?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B016LDV41S?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Before comparison, each item must satisfy inclusion criteria.